googleinterns/play-web-step-2020/README.md

    - Local: http://localhost:####
 3. Your new tab should now show the React app.

+## Steps to Re-deploy the Java Servlet

+- On the root directory, run `mvn appengine:deploy`.

+## Steps to Re-deploy the React App

+1. In a seperate terminal from the Java Servlet, cd into client.
+2. Run `yarn build`.
+2. Then run `gloud app deploy`.
+3. Copy the link from the statement "Deployed service [default] to [https://play-step-2020.uc.r.appspot.com]" and paste it in your browser.

 ## Tests

 1. For client tests, run `yarn test`.